-The Sun ambles through slow and steady Taurus (April 20-May 20) helping us to connect to our senses.
+The Sun ambles through slow and steady Taurus (April 20-May 20).
+This Taurus season wellness plan helps you connect to your senses.

-During this monthlong cycle, you may feel connected to your senses, creativity and problem-solving powers.
-Using the following self-care strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!
+During this monthlong cycle of Taurus season, you may feel connected to your senses, creativity and problem-solving powers.
+Using the following self-care Taurus season wellness strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!

 - Slow and steady wins the race.